Blockade of Germany (1914–1919): Foodstuffs

 Thus, German policy frequently served to make food shortages worse.
 Particularly resented was the effect of unequal distribution.
 Civilians were expected to compensate for the blockade by working harder than ever.
 For example, the Hindenburg Programme of economic was launched on 31 August 1916 and designed to raise war productivity by the compulsory employment of all men between the ages of 17 and 60, meeting only partial success.
 But German authorities allocated to urban civilians (representing 67% of the population) only a third of the grain harvest.
 The military was the true priority, with the 10% of the population in the armed forces allotted 30% of grain and 60% of meat supplies, in addition to foodstuffs looted from the occupied territories.
 Even as a food crisis loomed on the eve of the armistice, the army built up a reserve of 1.5 million tons of grain (equivalent to 7 months of pre-war imports), plus other foodstuffs, for a possible last-ditch battle.

+Around a quarter of the total decline in German food consumption during the war could be attributed to the Allied blockade; however, most of the decline was caused by the collapse in domestic agricultural production, due to the mobilisation of labour, horses and other resources for the war effort.
+For example, monthly imports of rye and wheat declined from 20,000 long tons in 1916 to just over 3,000 in 1917, while domestic output fell from 985,000 tons to 703,000 tons monthly in the same period.

 After armistice

-Press image of a malnourished German child with tuberculosis.
+Press image of a malnourished German girl with tuberculosis.
 Photo marked 1918–1920.

 The war ended with the Armistice of 11 November 1918:

 Twenty-six - The existing blockade conditions set up by the allied and associated powers are to remain unchanged, and all German merchant ships found at sea are to remain liable to capture.
 The Allies and the United States should give consideration to the provisioning of Germany during the armistice to the extent recognized as necessary.